syniol/rock-paper-scissor-lizard-spock/README.md

     <sup><br />Two Players Demo</sup></p>
 </div>

-<a href='https://www.youtube.com/watch?v=pIpmITBocfM' rel="noopener noreferrer" target='_blank'>The game</a> is played between two players.
+<a href='https://www.youtube.com/watch?v=pIpmITBocfM' rel="noopener noreferrer" target='_blank'>The game</a> invented by Sam Kass with his wife Karen Bryla is played between two players.
 Each player chooses one of the five options:
 - **Rock**
 - **Paper**
 - **Scissors**